gciatto/talk-2025-kiu-nesy/content/_index.md

 <br>

 - __Local__ $\approx$ "symbolic": each symbol has a clear, distinct meaning
-    + e.g. `"bear"` is a symbol denoting a crisp category (either the animal is a bear or not)
+    + e.g. `"bear"$ is a symbol denoting a crisp category (either the animal is a bear or not)

 - __Distributed__ $\approx$ "non-symbolic": symbols do not have a clear meaning per se, but the whole representation does
-    + e.g. `"swim"` is fuzzy capability: one animal may be (un)able to swim to some extent
+    + e.g. `"swim"$ is fuzzy capability: one animal may be (un)able to swim to some extent

 <br>